OpenGL Projection Matrix

 Perspective projection with horizontal FOV

-First compute the half width (right) with tanget of the half horizontal FOV angle.
+First, compute the half width (right) with tangent of the half horizontal FOV angle.
 Then, compute the half height (top) using the aspect ratio of the screen width and height.

 // This creates a symmetric frustum with horizontal FOV